 4. Demands Data Transparency

-In a speech called “A Brief History of AdTech Time” Jon Hsu of AppNexus pointed out, “Even back in the crazy euphoria, Wall Street valued [adtech] companies that had full platforms and data at a higher multiple than those they considered more media oriented.”
-The point here is that first party data and close third-party data with 100% transparency has always meant more than the ad placements alone.
+In a speech called “A Brief History of AdTech Time” Jon Hsu of AppNexus pointed out, “Even back in the crazy euphoria, Wall Street valued [ad tech] companies that had full platforms and data at a higher multiple than those they considered more media oriented.”.
+The point here is that 1st-party data and close 3rd-party data with 100% transparency has always meant more than the ad placements alone.
 Savvy media buyers grasp the importance of understanding every single interaction in their digital ecosystem.
 Every interaction is a data point and top platforms provide transparency from start to finish.

 5. Demands Intelligence